jarp0l/jarp0l/README.md

 🔭 I’m currently working on ... => broadening and improving my skillset. <br>
 🌱 I’m currently learning (<I>trying to learn</I>) ... => Python, C, C++, Bf, Assembly, Dart, Flutter... ;D <br>
 ⚡ Fun fact: There really is no fun at all!
-Just Kiddin' ;)
+Just Kiddin' ;P